 - Deposit: Upon acceptance, you will be asked to register formally through Youth Service International by February 1, 2024.
 A $200 deposit is due at the time of registration.

 - Payment deadline: The full balance for the trip is due by March 1, 2024.

 - Making payments: To make a payment, click here.

 Questions: For more information about the UNIV trip, contact Thomas Boles at (310) 954-7784 or email@example.com.

 For more information about the UNIV Congress: See www.univforum.org.

 Students can participate in the conference in a few ways.
 First, they can attend any lecture or presentation or join the discussion in any of the many seminars.
 Secondly, students can participate more formally in the conference by submitting a paper, a video, or a work of art or participating in one of a number of competitions.

-Write and present a paper on some aspect of the 2020 Theme: The Next Generation Leaders
+Write and present a paper on some aspect of the 2024 Theme: The Human Factor

 - Picking your paper topic: Papers should focus on the theme of this year’s conference.
 The UNIV Forum website provides resources to help you choose a topic, including: a description of this year’s theme, a list of possible paper topics, and a helpful bibliography.
 You should talk to your adviser to help finalize your paper topic.

 - Adviser: A student must have a professor or teacher as an adviser.